grpc-ecosystem/go-grpc-prometheus/README.md

   * `code` - the human-readable [gRPC status code](https://github.com/grpc/grpc-go/blob/master/codes/codes.go).
     The list of all statuses is to long, but here are some common ones:

-      - `OK` - means the RPC was successfuly
+      - `OK` - means the RPC was successful
       - `IllegalArgument` - RPC contained bad values
       - `Internal` - server-side error not disclosed to the clients